wonderfan/golang/Kubernetes/DevOPS/README.md

     - define the pipeline kind resource and specification;
     - use the job kind resource to do the work
     - various agents for the detail work
+    - REST API with the clients for key/value from background.